BA (Hons)

 • Specialist software

-In your final year you can specialise by choosing from a selection of option topics, and will produce a documentary film and dissertation based on individual study.
+In your final year you can specialise by choosing from a selection of option topics.
+You will also produce a final audiovisual project and dissertation based on individual study.

 Module title Credits